The2ndSlimShady/SlimScript/docs/docs.md

 You can pass parameters by using `%p` in command line.

-`SlimScript main.ss %p Some Args Here And Here`
+`SlimScript main.sscript %p Some Args Here And Here`

 Now you can use this in your main function, or you can use `os.args` and `os.argc` in `system` module.